ramblingenzyme/blog/src/articles/twitter-bot.md

 ## First Experience with NodeJS ##
 Working with Node for a project really made me understand why it's such a popular language, and discover that the implementation of a module system made it a pleasure to work with.

-With little/no understanding of asychronous programming, first class functions and callbacks left me confused and in the dark, with no idea what I was doing.
+With little/no understanding of asynchronous programming, first class functions and callbacks left me confused and in the dark, with no idea what I was doing.
 This of course meant I had to research and understand these concepts if I was going to get anywhere.

 However, once I understood these basics, after some research and structuring the program out on paper (as I probably should've done before starting...), progress came quickly.